Essential Security Considerations When Setting Up an IPV4 Network in a Pharmaceutical Laboratory

 Segmenting your network is all about reducing your attack surface.

-Labs in the pharmaceutical industry are becoming more digitalised with the increasing use of technology.
-This digitalisation brings a range of benefits, but one of the downsides is an increased attack surface.
+Labs in the pharmaceutical industry are becoming more digitalized with the increasing use of technology.
+This digitalization brings a range of benefits, but one of the downsides is an increased attack surface.

 Segmenting your network will help prevent issues on the corporate network from impacting your lab’s network, while also preventing data on the lab network from unintentionally getting onto the corporate network.